glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 1. Parse the input from the user
 2. Add any preload data (such as the v1 solar farms)
 3. Run the competition simulator
-4. Apply the GLW inflation
+4. Process and Apply GCTL events
 5. Apply the rewards splits
 6. Compose the output format

 Each step operates on the same set of core algorithmic data structures, which get passed from step to step in the pipeline.

-NOTE: Only steps 1 through 3 are currently implemented.
-The other steps will be implemented later.
+NOTE: Not all steps are implemented yet.

 ### Core Algorithmic Data Structures